 Your Discovery Rights in Drug Cases: What You're Entitled to See

-The prosecution has a file on you.
+The legal system has a file on you.
 Your attorney should too.
 Here's what discovery means, why it matters, and what to do if your lawyer isn't sharing.

 Source Intelligence